Nerve entrapment on the back of the shoulder blade – Step 1

 10 minutes of each training session

-Stand with your arms at your sides and your elbow bent 90 degrees.
-Face forwards and palms upwards.
-Rotate your arm out as far as possible and then in front of your stomach.
+Stand with your arms hanging down at your sides and your elbows bent at 90 degrees.
+Reach forward with your palms facing upwards.
+Rotate your arms outwards as far as possible and then back in front of your stomach.

 Strength